299792458m/UnsharpHQmod/README.md

 # UnsharpHQmod
 a fork of list's UnsharpHQ
-  UnsharpHQ is a video plugin for Avisytnh 2.5x.
+  UnsharpHQ is a video plugin for Avisynth

 ## PARAMETERS
 (All parameters are optional).